 3) Greater monitoring of the health food market

-Shanghai Songjiang market regulator had found a company which produces unregistered health products, and that the labelled information was inaccurate, including the date of production.
+Shanghai Songjiang market regulator had found a company which did not manufacture its health products according to the formula approved by the authorities, and that the labelled information was inaccurate, including the date of production.

 The firm had first exported the half-finished products for further processing before importing it back to China, as such, avoiding the usual health food inspection procedures.